-'Abdu'l-Baha arrived in Boston on May 22 and registered at the Charles Hotel.
+"Abdu'l-Baha arrived in Boston on May 22 and registered at the Charles Hotel.
 In the evening he spoke before the national Unitarian conference.
 The Boston Herald reported that "As the Lt.
-Governor Luce prepared to introduce him ... the whole audience of 1,500 people rose to welcome and applaud the Persian guest."
-He spoke on the need for independent investigation of religious reality.
-The Boston Daily Advertiser mentioned, along with a summary of the speech, that he "made a deep impression on his hearers and was very cordially received by the large gathering."
-The Boston Post added, "Attired in the flowing robes of his native land ... he made a great impression on his listeners, many of whom were clergymen from all over the United States and Canada" The Boston Daily Globe summarized:
+Governor Luce prepared to introduce him...the whole audience of 1,500 people rose to welcome and appland the Persian guest."79 He spoke on the need for independent investigation of religious reality.
+The Boston Daily Advertiser mentioned, along with a summary of the speech, that he "made a deep impression on his hearers and was very cordially received by the large gathering."80 The Boston Post added, "Attired in the flowing robes of his native land... he made a great impression on his listeners, many of whom were clergymen from all over the United States and Canada..."81 The Boston Daily Globe summarised:

 The 71st Annual Unitarian Festival took place last evening in Tremont Temple, about 700 men and women attending the banquet and hundreds more coming into the balconies at the close of the dinner to hear the speaking.
 The attendance was larger than for several years past.
-It was accounted for, in part, by the promise of the presence of 'Abdu'l-Baha Effendi, the famous leader of liberal religion in Persia.5
+It was accounted for, in part, by the promise of the presence of "Abdu"l-Baha Effendi, the famous leader of liberal religion in Persia.

-Diya'u'llah Baghdadi, op. cit., p.
+78Bagdadi, op. cit., p.
 55.

-2 Boston Herald, May 23, 1912, p.
+79Boston Herald, May 23, 1912, p.
 5.

-3 The Boston Daily Advertiser, May 23, 1912, p.
+80The Boston Daily Advertiser, May 23, 1912, p.
 2.

-4 The Boston Post, May 23, 1912, p.
+81The Boston Post, May 23, 1912, p.
 4.

-5 The Boston Daily Globe, May 23, p.
+82The Boston Daily Globe, May 23, p.
 15.

-On Thursday, May 23, 'Abdu'l-Baha lunched at the Syrian and Greek Relief Society in Boston.1 After a drive of fifty miles to Worcester, Massachusetts, he spoke at the university to an audience of "more than one thousand persons, consisting of professors, scholars, and others"2 Later in the evening he went to Cambridge where "in commemoration of the Declaration of the Bab ... a feast was given under the auspices of the Boston Baha'i Assembly About 100 friends from Boston and other leading cites of the country were present," reported the Boston Herald.3 Here 'Abdu'l-Baha spoke on the life and purpose of the Bab.4
+On Thursday, May 23, "Abdu"l-Baha lunched at the Syrian and Greek Relief Society in Boston.83 After a drive of fifty miles to Worcester, Massachusetts, he spoke at the university to an andience of "more than one thousand persons, consisting of professors, scholars, and others....95 Later in the evening he went to Cambridge where "in commemoration of the Declaration of the Bab...a feast was given unler the anspices of the Boston Baha'i Assembly...About 100 friends from Boston and other leading cities of the country were present," reported the Boston Herald.85 Here "Abdu"l-Baha spoke on the life and purpose of the Bab..66

-On Friday afternoon, May 24, reporters from the Boston Traveler interviewed 'Abdu'l-Baha.5 In the later afternoon, he addressed the Free Religion's Association in Ford Hall on the concepts of the progress of the present century and the effects of divine love.6
+On Friday afternoon, May 2h, reporters from the Boston Travelar interviewed "Abdu"l-Baha.87 In the later afternoon, he addressed the Free Religion's Association in Ford Hall on the concepts of the progress of the present century and the effects of divine lowe.86

-Of a Saturday meeting, the Boston Herald wrote, "a large and reverent audience gathered at Huntington Chambers last night to hear and see 'Abdu'l-Baha."
-He spoke on the oneness of religion and the need of progressive revelation.
-8
+Of a Saturday meeting, the Poston Herald wrote, "a large and reverent audience gathered at Huntington Chambers last night to hear and see "Abda"1-Baha."89 He spoke on the oneness of religion and the need of progressive revelation.90